aumpatel3113/SportCred-Web-App/doc/sprint1/SR1.md

-# Sprint 1 Restrospect Meeting
+# Sprint 1 Restrospective Meeting

+## Date and Time of Meeting
+- Date: October 22, 2020
+- Time: 10:10 to 11:00

 ## Participants
 * Ryan Blasetti